 - A re-entry kit with safety supplies will be provided for residents at the same time as they pick up their passes.

 - Safety instructions for protecting against hazardous chemicals and conditions will also be provided and should be followed.

-Each neighborhood will have emotional support services, including mental health providers, the faith community, and law enforcement chaplains.
+Emotional support services will be available including mental health providers, the faith community and law enforcement chaplains.